 During her time at MAEF, Chandra developed and led the state’s first post-secondary attainment goal and blueprint collaborative, known as 75,000 Degrees which was launched in January 2017.
 This collective impact work has earned Mobile the Talent Hub designation from Lumina Foundation along with 25 other cities.
 Mrs. Scott also led the state’s 2018 FAFSA Completion Challenge in three local school districts.
 Chandra also co-developed the Addressing Basic Student Needs Amid COVID-19 Webinar series that engaged leaders from several Alabama colleges/universities to address college students’ needs amidst an unprecedented pandemic.

 Chandra was a member of the leadership team that launched Alabama’s first charter school- ACCEL Day and Evening Academy.
 She’s a graduate of Coastal Leadership Alabama.
-Currently she serves as a board member for the Alabama Association of Nonprofits and A+ Education Partnership; as a task force member for the Alabama School Readiness Alliance, Alabama Coalition for Community Benefits and Bold Goals Policy Committee.
-Chandra has also been appointed by the Governor to serve on the CTE Course of Study Committee (2021) and Alabama Postsecondary Mathematics Task Force (2023).
+Currently she serves as the board chair for the Alabama Association of Nonprofits, as a board member for the A+ Education Partnership; as a task force member for the Alabama School Readiness Alliance, Alabama Coalition for Community Benefits and Bold Goals Policy Committee.
+Chandra has also been appointed by the Governor to serve on the CTE Course of Study Committee (2021), Alabama Postsecondary Mathematics Task Force (2023), and the Alabama Workforce Board (2024).
 Chandra has been featured by Lumina Foundation, IHEP, Higher Learning Advocates, AL.com, uAspire, and National College Attainment Network for her advocacy on broadband access and Universal FAFSA.

 Chandra received her certification in Nonprofit Leadership and Management from Michigan State University, and a bachelor’s in chemistry from Xavier University in New Orleans, LA.
 She completed America’s Promise Alliance’s Data Leadership at Tuft’s University in Boston, MA.